 Now that you know what is covered in a vision plan, let’s talk about how a medical plan differs.
 In short, most medical policies protect you from unexpected costs due to an eye injury and/or disease.
 For example, if you suddenly lost vision, have eye complications from diabetes, or even have dry eyes – these instances will be covered under a medical plan.

 In addition, if you are prescribed medication for your eyes, for a condition that is considered medically necessary, this would be covered by your medical plan, not your vision plan.
+If you are more of a visual learner, check out this video!

 Common Vision Plan Questions.